Shelton Eppler: Aalborg 89ers

-2021 season

 Eppler planned to attend a tryout with the Saskatchewan Roughriders of the Canadian Football League after college, but it was cancelled due to the COVID-19 pandemic.
 There was no Pro Day at his school, either.
 Instead, he created an account on Europlayers.com, an overseas recruiting website, and developed a strong relationship with a head coach in Denmark.
 In January 2021, Eppler signed with the Aalborg 89ers of the Danish National Ligaen, both as a quarterback and as a youth team coach.
 In his first game, he completed 25 of 33 passes for 222 yards and two touchdowns, along with 44 rushing yards, in a 38–13 loss to the Copenhagen Towers.
 Eppler completed 68 percent of his passes for 1,723 yards and 17 touchdowns in the regular season.
-The 89ers were eliminated in the playoff semifinals, a 45–29 defeat to the Copenhagen Towers.
+In the playoff semifinals, he threw two touchdowns in a 45–29 defeat to the Copenhagen Towers.